netarchivesuite/solrwayback/README.md

 ### 1) INITIAL SETUP

-* **Optional:** For screenshot previews to work you may have to edit the file `solrwayback.properties` and change the value of the last two properties : `chrome.command`  and `screenshot.temp.imagedir`.
+* **Optional:** For screenshot previews to work you may have to edit the file `properties/solrwayback.properties` and change the value of the last two properties : `chrome.command`  and `screenshot.temp.imagedir`.
   Chrome(Chromium) must be installed for preview of images to work.

 If you encounter any errors when running a script during installation or setup, try change the permissions for the file (`startup.sh` etc.).
 On Linux and mac, this can be done with the following command: `chmod +x filename.sh`

 **Note:** Previous versions of the SolrWayback bundle expected the property files to be located at the root of the home folder of the user.
-If this is preferable, move the two property files `solrwayback.properties` and `solrwaybackweb.properties` from the bundle folder to the root of the home folder of the user.
+If this is preferable, move the two property files `solrwayback.properties` and `solrwaybackweb.properties` from the `properties/` folder in the bundle to the root of the home folder of the user.

 ### 2) STARTING SOLRWAYBACK
 SolrWayback requires both Solr and Tomcat to be running.
 These processes are started and stopped separately with the following commands: